 How can we learn from others and share what we learn?

 We encourage you to work with and talk to others in your community, and elsewhere.
-The Chair of your local Uniting Council and the Community Development Coordinator in your region are also available to support you to make contact with others, to set up systems that support you to learn from what you are doing and to share what you learn.
+Your local Church Engagement Leader in your region is available to support you to make contact with others, to set up systems that support you to learn from what you are doing and to share what you learn.